ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

 My current research focuses on developing endoscopic OCT probe for minimally invasive surgeries.
-More specifically, I have to design and characterize an electromagnetic-based optical fiber scanner for endoscopic OCT imaging and develop a novel algorithm for noise reduction in endoscopic OCT images.
+I have to design and characterize an electromagnetic-based optical fiber scanner for endoscopic OCT imaging and develop a novel algorithm for noise reduction in endoscopic OCT images.

 <br>